Arjun Narasingha KC: Party Organization and Engagement

 KC, although a key member in the 14th General Convention of the anti-establishment camp, reiterated that if Gagan Thapa and Shekhar Koirala were to act independently then he would not support them in the upcoming general convention.
 On 12 December 2023, KC hosted a three-hour long meeting between the two to facilitate dialogue to sort out key political differences.

-On June 11, 2024, at a party program held to commemorate the 15th memorial day of Shailaja Acharya, KC urged fellow NC leaders to adhere by rules and the party constitution.
+On 11 June 2024, at a party program held to commemorate the 15th memorial day of Shailaja Acharya, KC urged fellow NC leaders to adhere by rules and the party constitution.
 He emphasized the need to solve intra-party problems through dialogue to further strengthen the party unity.

 On 3 July 2025, KC strongly criticized the party leadership after 18 leaders were suspended from the party by the party's discipline committee.
 He stated that factionalism was rife in the committee's decision and the leaders were targeted in-lieu of the upcoming general convention.
 He further stated the need to hold elections for the party's sister organizations, stating it had been 9 years since elections were held and the continuous formation of ad hoc committee's was against the party statue.

+Post 2025 Nepali Student Movement

+Following the post-2025 Nepali youth movement, he voiced support for youth-led demands for transparency and reform, engaged with youth leaders, and reiterated the need for intra-party renewal within the Nepali Congress.
+He expressed solidarity with youth voices advocating for transparency and accountability.
+KC was a staunch advocate of the second special general convention of the Nepali Congress held on 10 January 2025.
+He was subsequently re-elected as a Senior Member of the party's Central Executive Committee.

-He has continuously argued for the need to hold the 15th General Convention of the Nepali Congress by December 2025 to give new life to the party and states that the date should be finalized by the Central Working Committee of the party based on consensus.
+He has consistently advocated for the timely convening of the 15th General Convention of the Nepali Congress, scheduled for 9 September 2026, emphasizing its importance for the party's renewal and organizational strengthening.

+House of Representatives (2026–Present)

+KC was re-elected to the seventh House of Representatives on 26 March 2026 from the party list of the Nepali Congress and was sworn in by President Ram Chandra Poudel in an oath taking ceremony held at the Rashtrapati Bhavan.
+He will swear in the Member of Parliaments elected during the 2026 Nepali general election as the senior most member of parliament.